Trandence

 The Performance Analytics Engine does not simply track your P&L. It analyzes the execution quality of every trade in relation to the trades that preceded it.
 Specifically, the engine monitors the following behavioral signatures:

-2. Setup Grade Deterioration: If your post-peak trades show a statistically significant drop in setup quality, as measured against your Playbook adherence score, the algorithmic engine flags the sequence as a potential Euphoria Cascade.
-For example, if your pre-peak trades scored 85% Playbook adherence and your post-peak trades dropped to 40%, the engine identifies the inflection point.
+2. Setup Grade Deterioration: If your post-peak trades show a clear drop in setup quality compared with your Playbook adherence, Trandence can flag the sequence as a potential Euphoria Cascade.

-Euphoria Cascade — trade sequence showing post-win deterioration flagged by the algorithmic engine
+Euphoria Cascade — trade sequence showing post-win deterioration flagged by Trandence AI

 Diagnostic Feedback from the Performance Analyzer